-Following the start of the grant period, BSCC staff will conduct a Grantee Orientation (at a date to be determined later).
-The purpose of this mandatory training is to review the program requirements, invoicing and modification processes, data collection and reporting requirements, evaluation requirements, as well as other grant management and monitoring activities.
+Following the start of the grant period, BSCC staff will conduct a Grantee Orientation in Sacramento (at a date to be determined later).
+The purpose of this mandatory 1-day session is to review the program requirements, invoicing and budget modification processes, data collection and reporting requirements, evaluation requirements, as well as other grant management and monitoring activities.
 Typically, the Project Director, Financial Officer, and Day-to-Day Contact must attend.
-If an in-person training is scheduled, Grant recipients may use Prop 64 PH&S Grant funds for travel-related expenditures such as airfare, mileage, meals, lodging, and other per diem costs.
-Applicants should include potential travel costs in the budget section of the proposal under the "Other" category for this event.
+Grant recipients may use Prop 64 PH&S Grant funds for travel-related expenditures such as airfare, mileage, meals, lodging, and other per diem costs.
+Applicants should include anticipated travel costs in the budget section of the proposal under the "Other" category for this event.